-• Parents must leave an identification card and be escorted by a resident, but do not need to be signed in if it is a short visit.

-Guests under the age of 16 and parents may not stay overnight.
+- Parents must leave an identification card and be escorted by a resident, but do not need to be signed in if it is a short visit. - Guests under the age of 16 and parents may not stay overnight.
 Please see your AD/RD for the guest policy regarding 16- and 17-year-old guests.
-In unusual circumstances, the Vice President of Student Affairs, Dean of Students, or designee may grant special permission (three-day notice required).
+In unusual circumstances, the Vice President of Student Affairs, Dean of Students, or designee may grant special permission (three-day notice required). - Any guests found to be a disturbance to the community may be escorted off campus and asked not to return.